 Module Components and Types Course Nr.
-Course Name Туре ECTS Number of Sessions (per Semester) Duration of Session (min) Total (hours) CO17-100251 Introduction to Complex Analysis Lecture 5 28 75 35 CO17-100261 Calculus on Manifolds Lecture 5 28 75 35 CO17-100252 Introduction to Algebra Lecture 5 28 75 35
+Course Name Type ECTS No. of Sessions Duration of Total (per Semester) Session (min) (hours) CO17-100251 Introduction to Complex Lecture 5 28 75 35 Analysis CO17-100261 Calculus on Manifolds Lecture 5 28 75 35 CO17-100252 Introduction to Algebra Lecture 5 28 75 35

-Name Module Code ECTS

-Core Applied Mathematics CO18-CoreAppMath 15

-Pre-requisites Module Contact Person Level (type)

-Corresponding CHOICE Module Prof. Dr. □Year 1 (CHOICE)

-CH07-FundMath - Fundamental Mathematics Marcel Oliver, ⊠Year 2 (CORE)

-□None Prof. Dr. □Year 3 (CAREER)

-Dierk Schleicher □Any (Jacobs Track)

-Frequency Duration

-Every year 1 year

-Letter and the second se
+Name Core Applied Mathematics Module Code CO18-CoreAppMath ECTS 15 Pre-requisites Pre-requisites Module Contact Person Level (type) □ Corresponding CHOICE Module Prof. Dr. □Year 1 (CHOICE) CH07-FundMath - Fundamental Mathematics Marcel Oliver, ⊠Year 2 (CORE) □ None Prof. Dr. ☐Year 3 (CAREER) Dierk Schleicher □Any (Jacobs Track) Frequency Duration Every year 1 year

 The module Core Applied Mathematics contains a set of core courses which should be taken by all students interested in applications and mathematical modeling.
 It comprises a first hands-on introduction to theory and applications of dynamical systems, and an introduction to stochastic modeling and mathematical finance.

 A crucial component of this module will be the use of computer experiments to foster intuitive understanding and develop students' skills in using the computer to bridge between mathematical idea and concrete implementation and application.